PDF at small $x$ in the non-perturbative region: Discussion and conclusions

 First of all, let us consider our result (\ref{ff6}) on the power-law behavior of the PDF in the region of moderately small $x$.
 We have obtained it in the approximation of neglecting the contributions of parton fusion.
-This approximation is reasonable in the region of not too small $x$, when the number of parton generations $n \simeq \ln (1/x)$ has not yet reached a critically large value, and the nonlinear contribution in equation (\ref{ff7}) for small values of $v$ may be neglected.
-In PQCD, a similar result with a power-law behavior of the PDF in the absence of parton fusions was obtained in the BFKL approach.
+This approximation is reasonable in the region of not too small $x$, when the number of parton~genera\-tions $n \!\simeq\! \ln (1/x)$ has not yet reached a critically large value and the nonlinear contribution in equation (\ref{ff7}) for small values of $v$ may be neglected.
+Within log pQCD, a similar result with a power-law behavior of the parton distribution was obtained in the BFKL approach.
 The difference with our result is that the analog of the exponent $\delta_w$ in the BFKL approach is proportional to the ``decay probability'' of partons (more precisely, the coupling constant of the strong interaction of partons), while in our approach this exponent is proportional to the logarithm of the probability.
-The reason for the discrepancy is apparently that BFKL approach takes into account only one branch of the parent parton splitting, while our approach allows for branching cascades.
+The reason for the discrepancy is that our approach uses a different mechanism for the formation of the parton distribution.
+Specifically, in the BFKL approach the distribution function is determined based on the analysis of inelastic amplitudes in the multi-Regge kinematics, which correspond to one branch of splittings of the reggeized gluon in the $t$-channel.
+Accordingly, the emergence of a power law dependence of the total cross section with an exponent proportional to the coupling constant is essentially an artifact of the summation of the ladder contributions to the inelastic amplitude.\footnote{That is, the branching effect in the process of parton evolution is not taken into account.} In our approach, the parton distribution function is determined by directly counting the average number of partons in each generation, taking into account the branching of the parton cascades.
+It is also worth recalling that the parton model does not determine the scattering amplitude.
+Instead, the cross section is directly determined by the incoherent summation of the elementary contributions of parton scattering.